giulia-berto/app-compute-dsc/README.md

 You can submit this App online at https://doi.org/10.25663/brainlife.app.212 via the “Execute” tab.

 Inputs: \
 The two inputs are (i) a collection of estimated masks and (ii) a collection of ground truth masks.
+If you have bundles in WMC format, you can convert them in the correct datatype by using this App: https://doi.org/10.25663/brainlife.app.142.
 WARNING: be sure that the two collections contain the exact same bundles, and that are in the same anatomical space.

 Output: \
-Along with the DSC score, other 5 common scores are returned, specifically: \
+Along with the DSC score, other 6 common scores are returned, specifically: \
 * [Dice Similarity Coefficient](https://www.jstor.org/stable/1932409) (DSC) (Dice et al., 1945)
 * [weighted Dice Similarity Coefficient](https://doi.org/10.1016/j.nicl.2017.07.020) (wDSC) (Cousineau et al., 2017)
 * [Jaccard index](https://en.wikipedia.org/wiki/Jaccard_index) (J)